 SQL and Windows Server 2008/R2: Customers who move workloads to Azure Virtual Machines (IaaS) “as-is” will have free access to Extended Security Updates for both SQL Server and Windows Server 2008 and 2008 R2 for three years after the End of Support.

-Extended Security Updates are available through volume licensing*.
+Extended Security Updates are available through specific volume licensing programs.
 Contact your Microsoft partner or account team to learn more.
+ESUs for select Embedded products are available via your embedded device manufacturer.

 Coverage will be available in three consecutive 12-month increments following End of Support.
 Customers cannot buy partial periods (e.g., only 6 months).
 Extended Security Updates are transacted per year (12-month period), commencing with the End of Support date.